Everett Titcomb: Style and Works

 Titcomb was a prolific composer for choir and organ.
 His music has been characterized by John Ogasapian in the following manner: "Titcomb's style is sectional, with abrupt changes and frequent cadences.
 Within sections, melodies are simply structured and harmonized.
 The result is naive and scarcely arresting; yet the music lies well for the voice and is extremely effective, even when done by a choir of limited capability."

 His popularity as a composer of choral anthems was noted by Fansler:

 "The popularity of Titcomb's anthems resulted from their simple dignity.
 By means of full organ sonorities, Titcomb was able to please even the most sophisticated Episcopal congregation."

+His anthems include “Behold Now Praise the Lord” and “O Love How Deep, How High, How Broad.”